Arsenal F.C.: Colours

 For much of Arsenal's history, their home colours have been bright red shirts with white sleeves and white shorts, though this has not always been the case.
 The choice of red is in recognition of a charitable donation from Nottingham Forest, soon after Arsenal's foundation in 1886.
 Two of Dial Square's founding members, Fred Beardsley and Morris Bates, were former Forest players who had moved to Woolwich for work.
 As they put together the first team in the area, no kit could be found, so Beardsley and Bates wrote home for help and received a set of kit and a ball.
 The shirt was redcurrant, a dark shade of red, and was worn with white shorts and socks with blue and white hoops.

 In 1933, Herbert Chapman, wanting his players to be more distinctly dressed, updated the kit, adding white sleeves and changing the shade to a brighter pillar box red.
 Two possibilities have been suggested for the origin of the white sleeves.
 One story reports that Chapman noticed a supporter in the stands wearing a red sleeveless sweater over a white shirt; another was that he was inspired by a similar outfit worn by the cartoonist Tom Webster, with whom Chapman played golf.

-Regardless of which story is true, the red and white shirts have come to define Arsenal and the team have worn the combination ever since, aside from two seasons.
-The first was 1966–67, when Arsenal wore all-red shirts; this proved unpopular and the white sleeves returned the following season.
-The second was 2005–06, the last season that Arsenal played at Highbury, when the team wore commemorative redcurrant shirts similar to those worn in 1913, their first season in the stadium; the club reverted to their normal colours at the start of the next season.
-In the 2008–09 season, Arsenal replaced the traditional all-white sleeves with red sleeves with a broad white stripe.
+Regardless of which story is true, the red-and-white shirts have come to define Arsenal, and the team have worn that combination ever since that time, aside from two seasons.
+The first was 1966–67, when Arsenal wore all-red shirts; this proved unpopular, and the white sleeves returned the following season.
+The second was 2005–06, the last season that Arsenal played at Highbury, when the team wore commemorative redcurrant shirts similar to those worn in 1913, their first season in the stadium; the side reverted to their normal colours at the start of the next season.
+In the 2008–09 season, Arsenal replaced the traditional all-white sleeves with red sleeves that bore a broad white stripe.